BonzTM/nms-expeditions-online/README.md

 None of this applies on Linux — Proton/Wine's TLS implementation does not perform strict certificate validation.

-## Troubleshooting

-### "Port 443 is already in use"

-Something else is using port 443.
-Common culprits:
-- **IIS** (Internet Information Services) on Windows
-- **Apache/Nginx** web servers
-- **Skype** (older versions)
-- **VPN software**

-Close the conflicting application and try again.

-### "No expedition JSON file found"

-Make sure `SEASON_DATA_CACHE.JSON` is in the same directory as the executable (Windows) or the project directory (Linux).

-### Self-test reports "CERT VALIDATION FAILED" (Windows)

-The proxy's CA certificate is not trusted by the OS.
-This usually means `certutil` failed to install it.
-Try:
-- Make sure you accepted the UAC (administrator) prompt
-- Check that no antivirus is blocking `certutil`
-- Try running the tool from an elevated Command Prompt

-### Self-test reports "DNS: hostname resolves to ... instead of 127.0.0.1"

-The hosts file redirect is not taking effect.
-Try:
-- Restart the DNS Client service: `net stop dnscache && net start dnscache`
-- Reboot

-### Game shows "No Active Expedition"

-- Make sure the proxy is running (you should see "Proxy is running!" in the tool)
-- Make sure you installed the hosts file entries (option 1)
-- Restart NMS after starting the proxy — the game checks expedition data on startup

-### Game says "Connecting to Discovery Services" and never connects

-- Check that the proxy window shows connection logs (like `POST https://merged-nms-auth...`)
-- If the proxy shows `[TLS ERROR]` messages, see the Windows-specific section above
-- If the proxy is completely silent after launching the game, the hosts file redirect may not be working — check the self-test output
-- Make sure no firewall is blocking connections to localhost port 443

-### Multiplayer not working

-Multiplayer uses Steam's networking and should work regardless.
-If you don't see other players:
-- Check your Steam online status
-- Make sure NMS multiplayer is enabled in the game's network settings
-- Try visiting the Anomaly

 ## How It Works (Technical Details)

 ![Architecture Diagram](docs/NMS-detailed-dark.excalidraw.png)